How I Built My Running Endurance And Became A Faster Runner

 I was getting stronger and more confident.
 I managed to run 5km in under 30 minutes, like an average cheetah.
 Or so I thought.
 Maybe a cheetah would go faster, not sure.

 I was developing my endurance but was miles away (literary) from distance running, where I wanted to be.
-Running 3 times every week where the third (weekend) run got slightly longer each time, was the next step.
+Running three times every week where the third (weekend) run got slightly longer each time, was the next step.

 I knew I wasn’t the right type for fast short runs, I hoped to run long and to run long I had to study all aspects of endurance building.